provider image

 • Infections

 Normal urine can range in color from light yellow to dark yellow.
-The yellow hue is due to bilirubin, a waste product that’s created when your red blood cells are recycled.
+But why is pee yellow?
+The yellow color is due to bilirubin, a waste product that’s created when your red blood cells are recycled.

 Causes of orange pee